EmanuelaBoros/emanuelaboros.github.io/_pages/about.md

 ---

-Hello, I'm Ema, a [research scientist at DHLAB at EPFL](https://people.epfl.ch/emanuela.boros?lang=en) in Lausanne, Switzerland.
+Hello, I'm Ema, a [research scientist at DHLAB (Digital Humanities Laboratory) at EPFL](https://people.epfl.ch/emanuela.boros?lang=en) in Lausanne, Switzerland.

 I have a computer science and art background, which means I can develop algorithmic works of art (joking - I might be funny also).
 I'm pretty enthusiastic about participating in data science competitions.
 When I am not coding, my time is filled with a strong interest in history books, movies, and TV series.